Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Introduction

-A significant portion of the published work focuses on the direction of the effects of the conditional dependence, rather than on the magnitude.
-The purpose is to enable researchers to determine whether their estimates are biased upwards or downwards.
-Correlation between the results of the two tests conditional on the health status cannot be observed, as it conditions on an unobservable random variable, diminishing the practical relevance of some findings.
+Tests are generally expected to be dependent, but the dependence structure is latent since true status is unobservable.
+Several authors explore how dependence between the tests may affect the direction of gold standard bias, defined as the difference between the ``apparent'' and true performance measures. (\citet{deneef1987evaluating}, \citet{boyko1988reference}) \citet{valenstein1990evaluating} concludes that when errors committed by index and reference tests are highly correlated, the ``apparent'' measures may overstate the true parameters.
+However, they do not precisely define highly correlated errors, prompting the formalization of the assumption in this paper.
+Authors focus on the direction of the effects of the conditional dependence, rather than on the magnitude.
+The purpose is to allow researchers to determine whether their estimates are biased upwards or downwards.
+However, since the dependence cannot be measured, the practical relevance of these findings is diminished.
 Additionally, one could argue that the magnitude is perhaps even more important than the direction of the bias.

 A formal approach to the issue of unknown bias magnitude is found in \citet{thibodeau1981evaluating}.
-Assuming that the reference and index tests are positively correlated, and that the reference is at least as accurate as the index, the author bounds the bias at the population level.
-The framework presented below does not require such an assumption.
-More recently, \citet{emerson2018biomarker} sketch an argument for individual bounds on sensitivity and specificity when the conditional independence assumption is not imposed.
-This study goes beyond published work by deriving the sharp joint identified set, formalizing and incorporating existing dependence assumptions to further reduce its size, bounding derived parameters of interest, and providing an appropriate uniform inference procedure. \citet{ziegler2021binary} uses a setting similar to the one in this paper to characterize sufficient conditions for informativeness of the index test in terms of predictive values, but does not focus on measuring index test performance when the reference test is imperfect.
+Assuming that the reference and index tests are positively correlated, and that the reference is at least as accurate as the index, the author bounds the bias.
+The framework presented below does not require such assumptions.
+More recently, \citet{emerson2018biomarker} sketch an argument for individual bounds on sensitivity and specificity under similar assumptions used in this paper.
+This study contributes to the literature on gold standard bias by presenting the sharp joint identified set for test performance measures, formalizing and incorporating existing dependence assumptions to further reduce its size, bounding derived parameters of interest, and providing an appropriate uniform inference procedure.